jonnor/ESC-CNN-microcontroller/report/report.md

-With *soft voting* or *probabilistic voting*, the probabilities of individual predictions are averaged together, and the output prediction is the class with overall highest probability.
+With *soft voting* or *probabilistic voting*, the probabilities of individual predictions are averaged together, and the output prediction is the class with the highest probability overall.

 <!-- TODO: image showing how voting is performed -->

 ### Data augmentation

-Access to labeled samples is often limited, because it is expensive to acquire.
+Access to labeled samples is often limited because they are expensive to acquire.
 This can be a limiting factor for reaching good performance using supervised machine learning.

 Data Augmentation is a way to synthetically generate new labeled samples from existing ones, in order to expand the effective training set.
 A simple form of data augmentation can be done by modifying the sample data slightly.
-Common data augmentation techniques for audio include Time-shift, Pitch-shift and Time-stretch.
+Common data augmentation techniques for audio include Time-shift, Pitch-shift, and Time-stretch.
 These are demonstrated in Figure \ref{figure:dataaugmentations}.

 ![Common data augmentations for audio demonstrated on a dog bark ("woof woof").
 Figure shows log-scaled linear spectrograms before and after applying the augmentation.
 Parameters are exaggerated to show the effects more clearly. \label{figure:dataaugmentations}](./pyplots/dataaugmentations.png){short-caption="Common data augmentations for audio"}